drugst-one/plugin/README.md

 # Drugst.One App

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.3.
+Drugst.One is a plug-and-play solution to make your biomedical (web-)tool drug repurposing ready.
+With just three lines of code the plugin can be integrated into your website within a few minues of work.
+Learn more at [drugst.one](https://drugst.one).

-## Development server
+## Local development

-Run `ng serve` for a dev server.
+Run `npm run start:dev` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Development for dev-backend

+Run `npm run start:dev_server` for a dev server using the backend-dev server on https://drugstone-dev-api.zbh.uni-hamburg.de/.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

+## Development for prod-backend

+Run `npm run start:prod` for a dev server using the backend-dev server on https://api.drugst.one/.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Techonlogies

+This project was uses Angular 14.

 ## Build

-Run `ng build` to build the project.
+Run `npm run build:drugstone` to build the project or `npm run build:drugstone-dev` to build for the dev-backend.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

-## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

-## Further help
+## Build testing

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-## Create exportable js and css

-`npm run build:netex`
+Open the `src/index_local_static.html` file in any browser to load and test the built application.

-## Create and release js and css
+## For main devs only!
+Create and release js and css

 `cd releases && ./release_tag.sh $VERSION $MESSAGE`
 e.g.
-`cd releases && ./release_tag.sh 0.9.4 "This release features new layouting"`
+`cd releases && ./release_tag.sh 1.0.0-rc1 "This release features new layouting"`

 ## Delete release from repository
 `cd releases && ./delete_tag.sh $VERSION`